Plants Have Feelings -banner.png

 Lacy Tree Fern - Manai Panis.jpg

 "I love encountering them during my walks.
-The fern tree grows wild in Baguio/Ifugao areas." - Manai Alleluia Panis
+The fern tree grows wild in the Baguio and Ifugao areas." – Manai Alleluia Panis

 Bromeliad (Vriesea fosteriana)- Cheyenne Concepcion.jpg

 Bromeliads are monocots that have been consumed by indigenous communities in Latin America since pre-Hispanic times.
-The principal ways bromeliads are used as food sources include the whole fruit or another part of the plant.
-They are eaten as a vegetable or prepared in beverages.
+These plants are commonly used as food sources, with various parts—such as the fruit—being eaten as vegetables or prepared in beverages.

-“I bought the Bromeliad because I spent a summer in Brazil and the jungle/urban landscape really resonated with me.
-I loved the elegant bromeliad, and its interesting lifecycle.
-My favorite landscape architect Roberto Burle Marx, used bromeliads often.” - Cheyenne Concepcion
+“I bought the Bromeliad because I spent a summer in Brazil, and the jungle/urban landscape really resonated with me.
+I loved the elegant bromeliad and its interesting lifecycle.
+My favorite landscape architect, Roberto Burle Marx, often used bromeliads.” – Cheyenne Concepcion

 Sons-of-Satya_CAMP - Megan Wilson.jpg

-Aside from being ornamental, the bougainvillea also has medicinal properties, historically used by indigenous communities in South America.
-Fresh or dried bougainvillea petals can be consumed in tea to ease joint pain, control diabetes, reduce a fever, and alleviate a sore throat.
+In addition to being ornamental, bougainvillea has medicinal properties and has been historically used by indigenous communities in South America.
+Fresh or dried bougainvillea petals can be made into tea to help ease joint pain, control diabetes, reduce fevers, and alleviate sore throats.

 Jasmine on Minna - kimberley acebo arteche.jpg

-“When I was a Teaching Artist/Resident at Root Division, I'd always smell these flowers on my walk to the studio.
-I've always had a personal connection to jasmine.
-My Titas and Titos would tell stories about how my Lola used to sell sampaguita outside of the church.
-I never got to know my Lola in those parts of her life, so those stories have always felt like mysteries I needed to investigate.
-When my Lola passed, I got 'sampaguita' written in Baybayin on my back.
-(I got this tattoo done in 2008 and had the baybayin transliterated by Kristian Kabuay.
-We didn't know each other back then when I lived in MD, and I find it super neat that we are friends now, and that I have his artwork on my back.)
-Smelling these sampaguita on the way to the studio always reminded me what I needed to root my practice in.
-My art is about them; my ancestors.
-Jasmine has always been a reminder of my ancestors, and it feels so serendipitous that there were many bushes & vines of these in my studio neighborhood.” - kimberley a. arteche
+“When I was a teaching artist/resident at Root Division, I would always smell these flowers on my walk to the studio.
+I have a personal connection to jasmine.
+My Titas and Titos would share stories about how my Lola used to sell sampaguita outside the church.
+Since I never got to know my Lola in that part of her life, those stories felt like mysteries I needed to explore.
+After my Lola passed, I got ‘sampaguita’ tattooed in Baybayin on my back.
+I had this tattoo done in 2008 and had it transliterated by Kristian Kabuay.
+We didn’t know each other back then when I lived in Maryland, so it’s pretty neat that we are friends now and I have his artwork on my back.

 yarrow-lian and erina.jpg

-“Found this plant as native to SF.
+“Found this plant is native to SF.
 Also medicinal like, it’s literally superfood.” - Lian Ladia

 ”I love visiting this fella at Lian’s because of how green and joyful and nourishing it is to communities for generations.” - Erina Alejo